mbelluzzo/openBBT/README.md

 ## Running Tests and Getting Results

-To run tests at an individual file level, execute `bats -t ./<test_file_name>` while changed into the working direcotry of the test file.
-With this manner of running tests, results will be logged to the standard output.
+To run individual test files level, execute `bats -t ./<test_file_name>` while changed into the working directory of the test file.
+When executing test files this way, results will be logged to the standard output.

 ## Test Result Output